diegonetto/generator-ionic/README.md

 ```
 grunt serve
 ```
 Play around with livereload by changing some of the styles in `app/styles/main.css` or HTML in one of the files in `app/templates/`.
 When you're ready, lets go ahead and build the assets for Cordova to consume and also spot check that we didn't bork any code during the build process.
-We can do that with another handy grunt task that runs the build process and then launches a `connect` server for use to preview the app with our built assets.
+We can do that with another handy Grunt task that runs the build process and then launches a `connect` server for use to preview the app with our built assets.
 ```
 grunt serve:dist
 ```